 However, I know that many cannabis users may be medicating for underlying conditions they didn’t even know they had.
 Irritable bowel syndrome (IBS), depression, anxiety and even cancer often go undiagnosed as people are sometimes too afraid, too proud or too embarrassed to talk about their health issues.

 Getting checked up and being honest about your health concerns with your doctor means you are not only more likely to get a MMC, but a healthier life in general.
-Even if you’re fighting fit, completely healthy and not at all in need of a MMC, at least you know you don’t need it.
+Even if you’re fighting fit, completely healthy and not at all in need of a medical marijuana rec , at least you know you don’t need it.
 This is surely worth the minor costs, as well as making the seemingly inconvenient actually completely convenient.
 So book your appointment today and finally get the answers you need.